feto-, fet-, feti-, foeto-, foet- +

 Historically, a fetus was thought to be capable of living after the 20th gestational week.
 But, in reality. a baby does not have much of a chance to survive when it is born before 24 completed weeks of gestation.

-3. The intentional destruction of a human fetus; for example, by using an agent or drug.
+2. The intentional destruction of a human fetus: Feticide can also be caused by using an agent or drug, and can be extremely dangerous to the mother.